Results & Downloads

 REINDEER (1) H2020 Project: Using RadioWeaves for smart connect-compute platform

-In this episode we speak with Liesbet Van der Perre, Technology Lead in the REINDEER project.
+In this episode we speak with Liesbet Van der Perre, Technology Lead in the REINDEER (https://reindeer-project.eu) project.
 She informs us about the overarching goals in REINDEER and explains how the project will benefits residents of the EU and the EU itself.
+The REINDEER project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101013425.